 FOR TORNADO WATCHES:

-Stay tuned to a local radio or television station or your NOAA Weather Radio.
-Your phone app can also be helpful.
-Local news stations on CBS, ABC and NBC all have very sophisticated technology used by the weather person to give information about the potential for a tornado in a specific area.
+Stay tuned to a local radio or television station or your phone app.
+Local news stations on CBS, ABC, and NBC all have very sophisticated technology used by the weather person to give information about the potential for a tornado in a specific area.
+The technology can pinpoint the exact street that a tornado watch or warning is affecting.
 Call your host parents for advice about picking up children who are not at home.